 It’s also important to have a diverse credit mix.
 If all your debt is in revolving debt, such as credit cards, that may not look great to a credit bureau, since you can run up your credit ratio with a handful of big purchases.
 An installment loan, like an auto loan or a personal loan with scheduled payments and a final pay-down date, might provide the credit mix necessary to balance out your types of credit usage.

 4. Have someone add you to their account

 If you have a friend or family member with a credit card in good standing, ask if they will add you as an authorized user.
 An authorized user is someone who is authorized to use a credit account.

-If you have any collection accounts on your report then you know they are significantly impacting your credit score.
-Fixing these is difficult and you might just have to wait the 7 years for the line to fall off of your credit report.
-What makes this issue more complicated is that there are two scoring models used; FICO 8 and FICO 9.
-With FICO 8, paying off the debt doesn't help your credit score, with FICO 9, it neutralizes it.
-One option you have is to write a "goodwill" letter.
-In it, you should take responsibility for the issue and offer to settle the debt.
-At the end of the letter ask if for a goodwill adjustment, effectively removing the negative line from your credit report.
-Keep in mind, they are under no obligation to do so, so be prepared for a "no."
+If you have any collection accounts on your report, they are significantly impacting your credit score.
+Fixing these is difficult; you might just have to wait seven years for the line to fall off of your credit report.
+What makes this issue more complicated is that there are two scoring models used: FICO 8 and FICO 9.
+With FICO 8, paying off the debt doesn't help your credit score; with FICO 9, it neutralizes it.

-- All credit inquiries by the same type of lender within 30 days will count as one inquiry.
+Make sure to have lenders pull your credit within the 30-day rate shopping window.
+Multiple credit inquiries that may appear unrelated can negatively impact your credit score.
+All credit inquiries by the same type of lender within 30 days will count as one inquiry.